The Ugly Truth About Love

 Why?

-Because half of the people in the western world typically fall into one of two categories: a saver or a victim.
-And I don't mean a "saver" in a financial way, but in a dependent crazy way.
+Because half of the people in the world typically fall into one of two categories: a Saver or a Victim.
+And I don't mean a "saver" in a financial sense, but in a dependent, crazy sense.
 And both men and women can take on either role.

 Face it, crazy isn't sexist.
 It never has been.

-To Recap: "Savers" are those who think of themselves as "white knights," and their role in life is to "save" the other person (the Victim) from the "peril" they have fallen into.
+So that we are on the same page: "Savers" are those who see themselves as "white knights" and view their role in life as "saving" the other person (the Victim) from the "peril" they have fallen into.
 And by doing this, the Saver will receive (in their mind) love, appreciation, and/or sex from the Victim as their "reward."

-Let me give you an example from my life that you might be able to relate to.
+Let me give you an example from my life that you might relate to.

-Back in 2009 when I was married (second wife), I was in Nashville closing an important business deal.
-It's a great city and you should definitely visit.
-Day drinking on Broadway is the shit.
+Back in 2009, when I was married (second wife), I was in Nashville closing an important business deal.
+It's a great city, and you should definitely visit.
+Day drinking on Broadway is the best.

 Wait, I'm getting distracted now, where was I?...

-Oh yeah, as I normally did, I brought my wife and kids with me.
-They were at the hotel pool about 20 minutes away while I negotiated the deal along with my wife's brother, who was my top employee at the time.
+Oh yeah, as I normally do, I brought my wife and kids with me.
+They were at the hotel pool, about 20 minutes away, while I negotiated the deal with my wife's brother, who was my top employee at the time.

 She's hysterical.

-All I was able to make out from her hysterics was "these black people at the hotel and they are making threats" to damage her car and to her personally.
-I thought that was odd to label people, but I advised her to call the police immediately.
-She refused stating it would just incite the situation and make it worse.
-She pled for me and her brother to return to the hotel.
+All I was able to make out from her hysterics was that there were people at the hotel making threats to damage her car and threatening her personally.
+I advised her to call the police immediately.
+She refused, saying it would only make the situation worse.
+She pleaded for her brother and me to return to the hotel.

 We did.
 At 110 mph.

-When we arrived, we were greeted with a sight I was not expecting.
-The "threatening black people" my wife warned me against was a high school church choir group.
+When we arrived, we were greeted by a sight I did not expect.
+The "threatening people" my wife warned me against was a high school church choir group.
 I'm not kidding.
 They were the nicest kids I'd ever run into.

-"What the actual f***," I said out loud, and my brother-in-law concurred.
+"What the hell," I said out loud, and my brother-in-law concurred.
 They were hands down the nicest group of kids, and I hate kids.
 The emphasis here is on kids.

-To wrap up the dramatic story, there was no incident where threats were made.
+To wrap up the dramatic story, there was no incident involving threats.
 She made it up.
 She did it to get me to come back to her.
 She wanted to see where she mattered in my life.
 Where my priorities were.
 Would I leave an important business meeting to come to her rescue?

 Dear God and Baby Jesus.
 It would take more than a year for me to finally show her the door.